TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

         * Note that slicing doesn't exist in Snap!
     * Ask students what the list would return if you did `a[1:2]`.
     * Explore the differences between `remove` and `pop`, asking for student input.
-    * Ask students what the plus sign and `append` do.
+    * Ask students what the plus sign and `append` do to a list.
-    * Ask students to write down how they would represent a Tic-Tac-Toe board using lists.
+    * Ask students to write down or brainstorm how they would represent a Tic-Tac-Toe board using lists.
         * Create a Tic-Tac-Toe board with students in class.
 3. **Lab**
     * Students practice slicing, adding, and removing elements from some given lists.